This is a simple guide to starting a food garden on a budget…or, what I wish I had known when I started growing vegetables.

 Cheapest: In the ground.
 Remove the sod or top cover.
-Remove any stones, dig down at least 12 inches and break up the soil.
+Remove any stones, dig down at least 12 inches, and break up the soil.
 In my first garden, I just added a layer of compost after digging.
 It cost me about $14 in compost at the time.
 The only tools you need are a shovel and a rake.
 One tool to dig, the other to smooth over.
 The below photograph is not my first rodeo…

-Most Expensive Start Up.
+Most Expensive Start-Up.
 You can also start seeds in raised beds.
 You need to build a sturdy frame and block weeds from creeping in, we have used thick layers of newspaper and cardboard in the past.
 You’ll need to fill the bed with good draining, moisture-retaining soil.
 The cost will be at least $40 to set up, most likely $100 or more for a 4×8 bed, 12″ deep.
-Your costs will be wood, soil and mulch.
+Your costs will be wood, soil, and mulch.
 The mulch layer is important as raised beds don’t retain as much water as the ground, mulch helps keep the soil from drying out too fast.

 On the plus side, you only spend that much money in year one and they can produce quite well.
 The gardens also require less weeding, are often easier for those with joint issues and conditions can be well monitored.
 I highly recommend the Square Foot Gardening method to really make the most of the space.
 A raised bed was the second garden space I grew in and found it worked beautifully.
 I have 6 raised beds in my gardens now and LOVE them for root vegetables and my sweet potatoes.
-This year I will be adding 2-4 more raised beds, that are also cold frames, for out of season gardening.
+This year I will be adding 2-4 more raised beds, which are also cold frames, for out-of-season gardening.
 Fresh greens in winter!